agabor/docs/_includes/dotnet/objects.md

 ## Saving Objects

-Let's say you want to save the `GameScore` described above to your Parse Server.
+Let's say you want to save the `GameScore` described above to your MSG Server.
 The interface is similar to an `IDictionary<string, object>`, plus the `SaveAsync` method:

 ```cs
 ParseObject gameScore = new ParseObject("GameScore");